 Cave Villa costs RM15 per person

-Dress Code.
+Batu caves dress code.
 Can you wear shorts?

 Although there is no strictly enforced dress code, this is a holy site and a place of worship, so naturally appropriate dressing and covering the shoulders and knees is advised.
 I would not recommend wearing shorts, mini skirts or low-cut tops